-Unfortunately, they don’t live and breathe user experience like you and your fellow marketing colleagues.
+Unfortunately, they don’t live and breathe user experience and user flow diagraming like you and your fellow marketing colleagues.
 Because of that, navigation, content, and even design of the website can feel a little organization-centric rather than focused on the journey of bringing target audiences to the products, services, or information they really need.

 Why Navigation Matters to Users

 ”Navigation is not a murder mystery,” writes user experience expert Gerry McGovern.
 “A great link tells you what it is, and just as importantly, tells you what it is not.”

 While site search has value to many users, navigation reigns supreme.
 According to Nielsen Norman Group, search only works when certain expectations are met.
 Meanwhile, when placed and designed appropriately for target audiences, navigation is immediately available and sets the tone for what type of content a user can expect to find.